 What are your thoughts on an open street network?
 Could you envision one in your community?
 Leave a comment below or tweet us @NRPA_news.

-Kevin O’Hara is the Vice President of Urban and Government Affairs at NRPA.
+Kevin O’Hara is NRPA's Vice President of Urban and Government Affairs.